JGRennison/OpenTTD-patches/jgrpp-changelog.md

 * * *

+### v0.13.2 (2016-05-13)
+* Fix desync issues by reverting from v4 to v2 of house picking/placing patch, due to desync issue present in v4.
+* Fix crash when using start date, autofill or clear/change time buttons in timetable window when vehicle had no orders.
+* Timetable start times are no longer subject to rounding when the day length is greater than 1.
+* Bump trunk base from r27555 to r27564

 ### v0.13.1 (2016-05-09)
 * Fix crash when using erroneously present create group from vehicle list menu item in vehicle group GUI, remove menu item from vehicle group GUI.
 * Fix incorrect calculation of final delivery payment after a transfer.